-The Sugar Loop Trail is a bike and hike friendly path starting from the Fort Mill Recreation Complex which runs 3-1/2 miles in length.
-The loop starts at the bike/hike trail from the Complex tunnel and leads to Sugar Island, at which point it continues south along the Sugar Creek floodplain and then westward back to the Complex tunnel.
+The Prairie Loop Trail is a bike and hike friendly path starting from the Adventure Road Entrance which runs 3.1 miles in length.
+The loop starts at the bike/hike trail from the Adventure Road Trailhead leads past Stumpy Pond, at which point it continues south along the Sugar Creek floodplain and passes the Garrison Webb Gristmill.

 The Anne Springs Close Greenway has recreation and education programs that give participants a deeper appreciation for the uniqueness of the area.

 Earth Day is the largest celebration of the year and occurs in April.
 Hundreds of volunteers provide a day of family fun with activities that include wildlife exhibits, wagon rides, cane pole fishing,energy exhibits, milking cows, juried student art competitions and more.